 6. Play Cards.
 Write household tasks on index cards and draw one each day.
-That is your chore for the day.
-Be sure to include a few Free Day cards in there.
+That becomes your chore for the day.
+Be sure to include a few "Free Day" cards in there.
 When you finish the box start again.
-This is also a great way to incorporate kid's chores as well.
+This is also a great way to incorporate kids' chores as well.

 7. Pad Your Time.
-The phrase, "Just give me five minutes" is often overused and rarely true.
+The phrase "Just give me five minutes" is often overused and rarely true.
 Most things take longer than five minutes.
 Try to set a realistic time frame for the little things you need to do so you can have a more accurate time management system throughout the day.
 10-15 minutes per task is much more realistic and lets you slow down and breathe if you end up with a little buffer.

 8. Set Goals.
-Write any long term goals or dreams on a set of index cards, then arrange them in order of importance.
+Write any long-term goals or dreams on a set of index cards, then arrange them in order of importance.
 Write deadlines on the top of each card, break them down into mini-goals and schedule time to achieve them.

 9. Give It Up.
 Whenever you see something that you don't use any more, immediately put it in an outbox.
 When the box is full bring it to Goodwill or other donation center.
 You don't need to wait for that big clean out day.

 10. Put It Away Now.
 Don't wait to do it later.
 Everything should have its home and, when you are finished, gets puts back in its place.
 It takes just as much energy to be disorganized as it does to be organized.